uktrade/directory-ui-export-readiness/article/templates/article/markdown/05_know-your-customers.md

 * local company registration services (equivalent of Companies House in the UK)
 * official websites, social networks and web searches using local language search engines
 * blacklists published by government authorities
-* bribery, PEPs and sanctions databases provided by third parties
+* bribery, Politically Exposed Person (PEP) and sanctions databases provided by third parties

 You can ask for: